-This introduction is intended to highlight some revisions to the 2017 SAE Clean Snowmobile Internal Combustion (IC) Challenge Rules that you may find of interest.
+This introduction is intended to highlight some revisions to the 2018 SAE Clean Snowmobile Internal Combustion (IC) Challenge Rules.
 Each year the CSC Rules Committee changes the rules to introduce a slightly different engineering challenge.
 This set of CSC Rules applies only to the IC categories including both spark ignited and diesel engine categories.
-A separate document has been written for the Zero Emissions (ZE) rules.
-Areas of commonality in the two categories are duplicated in each document.